codebuk/mechascan/README.md

 Manually install libgphoto2

+then....

-Edit /etc/ld.so.conf
+# sudo vi /etc/ld.so.conf

 add /usr/local/lib/ to top of file

-As root run ldconfig --verbose | grep gpho
+As root run

+#  ldconfig --verbose | grep gpho

+eg:
 [root@spain-dnt-com-au ~]# ldconfig --verbose | grep gph
 ldconfig: Can't stat /usr/lib64/nx/X11: No such file or directory
 ldconfig: Can't stat /libx32: No such file or directory